 Related article: A guide to the 10 most popular interior design styles

-Embracing the desire for comfort and coziness in a home, the Wanderlust style encourages homeowners to express themselves individually, and be surrounded by things they love from their travels.
+Embracing the desire for comfort and coziness in a home, the Wanderlust style encourages homeowners to express themselves individually.
+They also encourage homeowners to be surrounded by things they love from their travels.
 It’s a lot about texture as well as bringing nature back into the home.
 Think layers of leather, feathers and fur with accents of shimmery silvers and gold.
 Consider hand-loomed textiles and fringed linens with elegant sleek lighting.
 It’s the combination of the natural and eclectic with the luxurious and modern that makes it so interesting.

 Creating contrast and interest by styling unique pieces from your travels as well as vintage finds, with modern new items, is what this travelling gypsy aesthetic is all about.
 However, you need to mismatch wisely, otherwise it can end up looking disastrous.
-To avoid a messy disorganised look, and to achieve the cohesive and collected style of boho-luxe, you’ll need to tone things down by paying attention to your colour palette.
+To achieve the cohesive and collected style of boho-luxe, you’ll need to tone things down by paying attention to your colour palette.

 Key elements of the Wanderlust or Boho-luxe look

 The current boho-luxe interior design style references the 70s, but modernises the look with sleek lines and a more pared-back palette.
-Inspired by the unconventional lives of travellers, actors and artists, this interior design style is for those who want their home full of life and culture, with interesting things on display for everyone to see.
+Inspired by the unconventional lives of travellers, actors and artists, this interior design style is for those who want their home full of life and culture.
+Further, it’s all about having interesting things on display for everyone to see.

 This look really comes together in the carefully chosen layering of soft furnishings.
 Mixing old and new pieces in similar colourings, then adding a contrasting pop of gold or silver, will help the Wanderlust style come to life.
-Consider using:
+Also consider using: